theironcook/Backbone.ModelBinder/README.md

 ## Model values are copied to views when bind() is called ##

 The model's attributes are bound are copied from the model to bound elements when the bind() function is called.
-View element default values are not copied to the model when bind() is called as some sort of initialization - if you want that type of behavior, the proper location is the Backbone.Model defaults block.
+View element default values are not copied to the model when bind() is called.
+That type of behavior belongs in the Backbone.Model defaults block.

 <br>
 ## Cleaning up with unbind() ##

-When your view's are closed you should always call the unbind() function.
+When your views are closed you should always call the unbind() function.
 The unbind() function will un-register from the model's change events and the view's jQuery change delegate.

 If you don't call unbind() you might end up with zombie views and ModelBinders.
 This is particularly important for large client side applications that are not frequently refreshed.